 “In room” is the title of an installation in which individual audience members can view “After the war” in a unique environment.
 Inside the exhibition a small space will be accessible to one person at a time, who will be given a key with which to enter alone.
 Inside this space the key-holder will encounter a space that has completely different sense of time and space from the outside world.

 “Today’s Film” is an art work which frames the films of “war-related videos that happened in the past on today's date” accordingly to the dates.

-In this work, KANGAWA converts these digital data which are collected throughout one of his piece, “After the War”(2011-) into analog films using handmade film recorder, and then he frames each of them.
+In this work, these digital data which are collected throughout “After the War”(2011-) are converted into analog films using handmade film recorder, and then he frames each of them.

 These photographic films include non-renowned videos filmed by civilians such as on YouTube, and Vine.
 Each of pieces are named based on the date and put into the frames.